meetecho/juturna/docs/source/explain/pipelines.rst

 Pipelines
 =========

+Pipelines act as graph managers and lifecycle coordinators.
+A pipeline object knows when to start nodes, how to connect them, and where to store their state.
+It transforms a declarative configuration into a running, observable dataflow system.

+At its core, a Pipeline is a configuration interpreter.
+It doesn't contain business logic strictly speaking, so its only responsibility is to instantiate nodes, wire them together according to a graph definition, and manage their collective lifecycle.
+This separation of concerns is deliberate: the pipeline handles topology, while nodes handle data processing and transformation.

 The easiest way to interact with Juturna pipelines is through ``JSON`` objects.
 The definition of a pipeline graph can be included in a plain ``JSON`` file, and the library will *compile* it into a pipeline instance.
 When defining a